-Even so, you might be wondering, how expensive it is to live in Nice?
+Even so, you might wonder how expensive it is to live in Nice.

-Living in Nice is generally cheaper than living in London.
-But if you’ve ever been to London, you might be aware this doesn’t mean much.
+Living in Nice is generally cheaper than living in major capital cities of Northern Europe or America.
+But if you’ve ever been to London or New York, you might know this doesn’t mean much.

-Generally speaking, living in Nice will cost around the same as living in a typical southern British city.
-It’s more expensive than other French cities, but this is mainly due to its location.
+Generally speaking, living in Nice will be more expensive than in other French cities, but this is mainly due to its location.